MA5YK/AmibrokerFeeder/README.md

 NestRTD
 =======

-**C++ RTD client for Nest.
+**C++ RTD client for Nest/NOW.
 Feeds Amibroker.
 Also included is a backfill tool to import VWAP statistics / Nest Plus Data table.**

   * The tools are based on RTNOW utility by josh1.
 Read its instructions if needed ( Excel instructions irrelevant ).
     See [RTNOW](http://www.traderji.com/intraday/82733-free-realtime-data-now-nest-odin-trade-tiger-google-yahoo-amibroker-fcharts-ms.html)
   * Advantages vs RTNOW
-    - No need to use excel
+    - No need to use excel.
+Uses less resources.
     - More accurate data as we pick up every callback from RTD
-    - Uses less resources as its native binary
   * Disadvantages
     - Only tested with NEST (ZT).
-May also work with NOW ( change RTDServerProgID value to Now.ScripRTD )
+NOW also reported to work with feeder.
     - No GUI.
 Create one if you can and share under GPLv3.
 Only need to setup some files and run exe anyway

 #### Instructions
     1. Setup Amibroker DB (intraday settings) and Nest as explained in josh1 RTNOW instructions.
     2. Copy rtd.format, backfill.format to AmiBroker\Formats.
     3. Read and Setup settings.ini in NestRTD / ABBackFill
+         For Now make sure to change RTDServerProgID value to Now.ScripRTD along with scrip ids / field ids
     4. Once setup is done, run the exe ( For Backfill, Fill the data in VWAP.txt/DataTable.txt first )

 #### Build